LewisMurray00/React-practice-website/README.md

 - Changed the css for a few of the components to suit the style
 - Started work on next page

+### Day 13/14
+- Started editing the our work page
+- Creating a slider for images to appear on the page

 ## React-Router-Dom Guide